Most Talked-About Controversies Linked to Martha Stewart

 December 27, 2001: Sale of ImClone Systems Stock

-On December 27, 2001, Martha Stewart sold all 3,928 shares of her ImClone Systems stock, avoiding a loss of $45,673, after receiving nonpublic information.
+On December 27, 2001, according to the SEC, Martha Stewart sold all 3,928 shares of her ImClone Systems stock, avoiding a loss of $45,673.
+She received material, nonpublic information from her broker at Merrill Lynch.

-On October 3, 2002, Martha Stewart resigned from the board of directors of the New York Stock Exchange following a deal prosecutors made with Douglas Faneuil.
+On October 3, 2002, Martha Stewart resigned from her position on the board of directors of the New York Stock Exchange, following a deal prosecutors had made with Douglas Faneuil, an assistant to Bacanovic, in connection to the ImClone stock trading case.

 June 4, 2003: Indictment by Grand Jury

-On June 4, 2003, Martha Stewart was indicted by a grand jury on nine counts, including charges of obstruction of justice, leading her to step down as CEO and Chairwoman of MSLO.
+On June 4, 2003, Martha Stewart was indicted by a grand jury on nine counts, including charges of obstruction of justice related to the ImClone stock trading case.

 March 2004: Conviction on Felony Charges

-In March 2004, Martha Stewart was found guilty of felony charges of conspiracy to obstruct, of obstruction of an agency proceeding, and of making false statements to federal investigators after a six-week jury trial.
+In March 2004, after a six-week jury trial, Martha Stewart was found guilty of felony charges of conspiracy to obstruct, of obstruction of an agency proceeding, and of making false statements to federal investigators.

-In July 2004, Martha Stewart was sentenced to a five-month term in a federal correctional facility and a two-year period of supervised release (including five months of electronic monitoring).
+In July 2004, Martha Stewart was sentenced to serve a five-month term in a federal correctional facility and a two-year period of supervised release for felony charges related to conspiracy, obstruction, and making false statements.

 2004: Derivative Suit Dismissal

-In 2004, a derivative suit brought by Monica Beam, a shareholder of MSLO, against Martha Stewart and other directors and officers of the company, was ultimately dismissed by the Supreme Court of Delaware.
+In 2004, a derivative suit brought by Monica Beam, a shareholder of MSLO, against Martha Stewart and other directors and officers of the company, went before the Supreme Court of Delaware and was ultimately dismissed.

-In August 2006, the SEC announced it had agreed to settle the civil case against Martha Stewart.
-Stewart agreed to disgorge $58,062 and pay a civil penalty of $137,019 and was banned for five years from serving as a director or officer responsible for financial results of any public company.
+In August 2006, the SEC announced that it had agreed to settle the civil case against Martha Stewart.
+She agreed to disgorge $58,062 and pay a civil penalty of $137,019.
+She also agreed to a five-year ban from serving as a director, CEO, CFO, or any other officer role responsible for preparing, auditing, or disclosing financial results of any public company.